 This computer and two others in the house have virtual machines that do protein folding simulations for Standford University's Folding@Home distributed computing project.
 The project studies how proteins misfold and how that leads to diseases like Alzheimer's and cancer.

 At left is part of my G5RV Jr. antenna which I use on 10 - 40m.
-Although it's not very high up, the performance is excellent.
-I have it hanging between two trees and used a slingshot and rope to get it up there.
-My method was to use a large nut (for a weight) tied to a strong string.
+Although it's not very high up, the performance is very good.
+I have it hanging between two trees and used a slingshot and rope to get it there.
+My method was to use a large nut for a weight, tied to a strong string.
 Large fishing weights work just as well.
 It took a lot of tries but I finally got it over a branch.
 I then had to climb up a ladder with my skyrake to grab the nut hanging out of reach.
 I tied the string to a strong rope and pulled it all the way until I could cut off the string and I had a rope hanging over the branch about 20 feet up.
 I repeated the process on the other end of the antenna, attached the wires to the ropes, and started pulling the ropes.
 Next thing you know, it's up in the clear.
 I weighted each end down with a gallon of water.
-This allows for the rope to have some give and move up or down slightly, say in a storm.
+This allows for the rope to have some give and move up or down slightly, as in a storm.
 That gives it strength and flexibility.
 I like to use clothesline rope from Ace Hardware.
-It's strong, smooth (for going over branches) and stands up under harsh weather.
+It's strong, fairly smooth (for going over branches) and stands up under harsh weather.

 There were some times I got a rope stuck in a tree or needed to grab the weight on the rope with something longer than I can reach so I duct-taped this rake to the end of a 10' section of conduit.
 On a ladder, I was able to clear most snags.
 When larger branches got in the way, I cut them down with a saw.
 I call this contraption the "skyrake" (pictured below with my dog Rocky).

 A close-up of the radios.
-Icom IC-706 MKIIG for HF, Icom IC-207 for V/UHF, two Mototola XPR 4350s for V/UHF analog and DMR, and a Motorola XPR 4380 for 33cm.
+Icom IC-706 MKIIG for HF, IC-706 MKII connected to my 6-meter dipole, Icom IC-207 for V/UHF, two Mototola XPR 4350s for V/UHF analog and DMR, and a Motorola XPR 4380 for 33cm.
+To the right is a bench power supply I made from an old computer power supply.
+My current battle is getting a DigiRig interface to transmit on the IC-207.
+It receives great but no TX with Direwolf.

 There are a few 900 MHz repeaters in town but almost no one on them.
 I've made it a personal crusade to get more people on 900.
 It's a fun band!
 It's very much like 70cm in terms of propagation.
 You won't find ham gear for 900 except for some old Icoms and Alincos but good luck finding them.
 Most of us use commercial radios made by Motorola and Kenwood.
 Some of them, like the old Spectras, require hardware mods in addition to software hacking.
 Thankfully, no hacking is required with the right versions of the MTX-4350 2m/70cm radios, the Mototrbo CPS is happy to take amateur frequencies.
 The 900 MHz verion, the XPR 4380, requires in-memory hex-editing (aka "bit-banging") to set amateur frequencies.